thuvh/monasca-api/docs/monasca-api-spec.md

 * name (string) - Name of alarm definition.
 * description (string) - Description of alarm definition.
 * expression (string) - The alarm definition expression.
+* deterministic (boolean) - Is the underlying expression deterministic ?
 * expression_data (JSON object) - The alarm definition expression as a JSON object.
 * match_by ([string]) - The metric dimensions to match to the alarm dimensions
 * severity (string) - The severity of an alarm definition.
 Either `LOW`, `MEDIUM`, `HIGH` or `CRITICAL`.